 He sold over 1,000 tickets in a few short days.
 The Groupon deal closed, and so word spread that people could buy tickets at his website.
 He sold about 1,000 more at the regular price.
 He’s never had to do another discount because his event is so popular.

 Positioning your product with a great offer is guaranteed to not only get you sales, but it can also generate tons of exposure for you.
 People love to share great deals with their friends, families, and social networks.

 Lots of companies focus on creating the killer product.
 What they fail to do is support that product adequately on the back end, after the sale.
 That leads to poor customer service, which leads to unsatisfied customers and bad word of mouth.

 Zappos is a famous example of a company with great customer service.
-Their customer service reps are trained not to ask question when someone wants to return a product.
-And often they’ll automatically upgrade your shipping to next day air for free.
+Their customer service reps are trained not to ask questions when someone wants to return a product.
+They’ll often even upgrade your shipping to next-day air for free.

-Bonehead Marketing Mistake #20: Lazy About Getting Press
+20. Lazy About Getting Press

 The cool thing about getting press is that these companies are looking for news.
 They want to hear about your great company.
 You just have to pitch them your idea.